0xPix3l/0xPix3l.github.io/_posts/Rooms/2025-05-02-Nocturnal.md

 as we can see there are 2 users who are valid: `user (our crafted account)` and `admin`, so we can filter out all the responses with size of `2985`.
 ![image](/assets/img/CTFs/nocturnal/names2.png)
-So I got these 3 users
+So I got these 3 userss